 Students are responsible for their own education.
-Each student is given a curriculum plan (located in the ASTATE Undergraduate Bulletin) which clearly outlines the requirements of the program, semester by semester.
+Each student is given a curriculum plan (located in the A-STATE Undergraduate Bulletin) which clearly outlines the requirements of the program, semester by semester.
 Additional pertinent information is provided in the University Student Handbook.
 It is the responsibility of the student to know and to follow the requirements, policies and procedures contained in this handbook.
-As policies and procedures are adopted by the faculty, students will be provided this information electronically or in writing.
+As policies and procedures are adopted by the faculty, students will be provided this information electronically and/or in writing.

-Students should follow the University registration format as outlined in the semester schedule of classes.
+Students should follow the University registration format as outlined in the academic calendar.
 Advisors will generally post hours when they will be available for student advisement.

-Students should contact their advisor before making changes in their schedule of classes.
-Changes will be needed when a student has earned a grade below "C" in any nursing course, earned a grade below "C" in any support course, or when the student's cumulative grade-point-average has fallen below a 2.0 (AASN) and 3.0 (BSN).
-Students who earn below "C" in any nursing course, fail to achieve a "C" or better in a support course in the prescribed time period, or who interrupt their program for any reason must apply for readmission to the nursing program and successfully pass the readmission test(s). \\The required score on the readmission test is a minimum of 75% in the AASN program options and 78% in the BSN program options.
-All students are given a total of two attempts to test for readmission into the program.
-If the student does not achieve 75% (AASN) or 78% (BSN) on the first attempt, a second opportunity to test will become available within 30 days of the first attempt.
+Students should contact their advisor before making changes in their schedule.
+Changes will be needed when a student has earned a grade below "C" in any nursing course, earned a grade below "C" in any support course, or when the student's cumulative grade-point-average has fallen below a 2.0 in the AASN program or below 3.0 in the BSN program.
+Please see readmission requirements for additional information about readmission to the nursing programs.